 Your Guide to Moving to Washington, D.C.

-- D.C. is a thriving metropolis with a population of more than 700,000, with a lot of residents ages 20 to 39.
+- D.C. is a thriving metropolis with a population of more than 593,000, with a large population of residents ages 20 to 39.

-- The cost of living in D.C. is 39% more than the national average, and housing costs have grown very high over the last decade.
+- The cost of living in D.C. is 60.5% more than the national average, and housing costs have skyrocketed over the last decade, with a current home price average of over $520,000.

-- The median income for individuals in the city is about $53,000
+- The average salary for individuals in the city is about $60,387

-- Job growth in D.C. is higher than the national average, and the city is home to many growing industries (including 16 Fortune 500 companies).
+- The city is home to many growing industries (including 16 Fortune 500 companies).

 What’s the population of Washington, D.C.?

 The capital of our nation hosts people and cultures from across the globe.
-And although the actual size of the city proper is rather small — about 68 square miles — there’s a thriving population within its boundaries.
-As of 2019, D.C.’s population is 705,749, and growing as new people relocate to the area every day.
+And although the actual size of the city proper is rather small — about 68 square miles — there’s a thriving population of more than 593,000 residents within its boundaries.

 What’s the cost of living in Washington, D.C.?

-It’s smart to compare D.C. to other cities to give you an idea of the cost of living.
+It’s smart to compare D.C. to other cities to give you an idea of how much it costs to live there.
 Here’s how D.C. stacks up against cities of a similar size, like Boston, bigger cities, like San Diego, and smaller U.S. cities, like Albuquerque.

 What do I need to know about education in Washington, D.C.?